 These beetles are large (1-1.5 inches), and one beetle can provide more than 10 micrograms of DNA.
 Specimens in North America are all relatively closely related.
 Suitable specimens are available for sequencing.

 All files were generated by the Baylor College of Medicine's i5k pilot project.
 The original source for these files is here.
+Please cite the following publication when using the A. glabripennis genome and annotations:

 Image Credit: Appleby James, U.S. Fish and Wildlife Service.
 View Source.